 As it played out over the years, Flash beat out Java in the marketplace on the client side (your computer).
 Flash served the same cross platform needs that Java was intended for.
 There were annoying differences between Java runtimes from different vendors which led to the sarcastic phrase "write once, debug everywhere."
 It may be that Flash won out simply because there was only one source (Adobe now, Macromedia initially) for its runtime environment.
 On the server side however, Java has always been popular.

 Now that security flaws are the big issue with Java, the safest best practice is to un-install Java and see if anything breaks.
 I say this because, as far as I know, there is no inventory function that reports on Java usage system-wide.
 Since all the security issues have been with Java applets embedded in web pages, someone that only needs Java for installed applications, should disable its use in all browsers using a security feature first introduced in Java 7 Update 10 (see Oracle"s instructions).
 Someone needing to run Java applets should normally use a web browser that has Java disabled and use a second browser, with Java enabled, exclusively on the site(s) that need Java.
 If you are not sure which sites use Java, Google's Chrome browser is your friend, as it warns before running Java applets.

 The Version page of this site verifies that a browser is capable of running Java applets in web pages by running a very simple applet that displays the version of Java.
 It also has a history of Java releases and instructions for disabling Java in assorted browsers.
 The source code for the applet is on the About page.

 Java applets can, optionally, be digitally signed.
 Those that are not, started generating a new pop-up warning with the introduction of Java 7 Update 11.
 The "version" applet on this site is not signed.
-Neither is the one at time.gov or those from Oracle that test if Java is working (here and here).
-The Secunia Online Software Inspector applet is signed.
+Neither are those from Oracle that test if Java is working (here and here).